ggabarrin/noscript-tag-blocker/README.md

 ## Deploy

-In order to permanently install in Firefox, please follow this step:
+In order to permanently install in Firefox, please follow these steps:

 1. Open Firefox
 2. Go to `about:config` and set the `xpinstall.signatures.required` key to `false` (this will allow you to install unsigned extensions)
 3. Go to `about:addons`, click on the :gear: icon, and click on `Install Add-on From File...` option
-4. Select the zip file built before (located in the `noscript-tag-blocker/dist` directory)
+4. In case you are building the plugin yourself, select the built zip file, which is located by default in the `noscript-tag-blocker/dist` directory.
+If not, you may download an already built zip file from the [Releases](https://github.com/ggabarrin/noscript-tag-blocker/releases) page.
 5. You should see the extension's icon in your browser's toolbar

 ## Test